shubham-maindola/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repository contains all the projects that I do in machine learning and data science.
+This repository contains some of the projects that I do in machine learning and data science.